 If you’re looking for the feel of a commercial grade recumbent bike without the cost of one, Sole’s LCR might just be the answer.

-Personally, I think the LCR is about as good as it gets in this price range, but there’s no reason to simply take my word for it – the LCR can speak for itself.
+Personally, I think the LCR is about as good as it gets in this price range, but it certainly has some stiff compeition.

 After reading, you’ll know everything you need to in order to decide for yourself whether or not this is the right bike for your home gym.